We Will Not Use Stage Make-Up in the Future

 - On Deep Space Nine, a combination of prosthetics and surgery are used by Doctor Bashir to turn Odo, O'Brien, and Sisko into Klingons (and Worf into a different Klingon).
 Presumably makeup alone might have worked, except the mission took place over several days and they got into costume early in order to get used to it.

 - In another Deep Space Nine episode avoided when a temporally displaced Jadzia Dax just explains away her Trill skin markings as a tattoo.
+In "Trials and Tribbleations", on the other hand, where she actually has time to prepare, she is shown using a device to paint over her spots instead.

 - Another TNG example: Picard and Data are in sickbay being prepped for Romulan disguises.
 Dr. Crusher even asks Data if his ears are removable, and then tells them to head to the barber for their wig fitting.
 On the flip side, it's not surgical, because they spend the trip to Romulus (in a cloaked Klingon ship) as normal, only putting on their disguise when they get there.
 And then it ends up being averted anyways when they're spotted plain as day.